Group B Strep – Aware.

 I could be sure that everything will be ready for her arrival.

-I had many conversations with midwives about strep b.
+Many of my conversations with midwives were about strep B.

 A couple of days passed.